 1. Choose books to match the seasons

+One simple and fun way to make reading more enjoyable is to be a seasonal reader.
+Few things will immerse you more fully in a story than when the atmosphere of the book matches the atmosphere around you.
 Do you have a book about summer vacation?
 Save it to read on a hot July day.
 Read dark and stormy books on a windswept night.
 For a spring morning, choose a memoir about new beginnings.
-This is a trick I’ve been doing since I was a kid.
+I’ve been a seasonal reader since I was a kid.
 And thanks to it, my summers will forever be branded with nautical novels; autumns tinged with Gothic romances.
-Few things will immerse you more fully in a story than when the atmosphere of the book matches the atmosphere around you.

 2. Make reading an experience (but not a complicated one)